Jack DeJohnette: Solo and bandleader in the 1970s and 1980s

 During this period, especially with Special Edition, DeJohnette offered "the necessary gravity to keep the horns in a tight orbit" in his compositions while also treating his listeners to "the expanded vocabulary of the avant-garde plus the discipline of traditional jazz compositions."
-DeJohnette's work with Special Edition has been interrupted regularly by other projects, the most significant of which are his recordings in 1983 and tours from 1985 as a member of Keith Jarrett's trio, which was totally devoted to playing jazz standards.
-The trio included his long-time compatriot Jarrett and bassist Gary Peacock, and all three have been members of the group for over 25 years.
+DeJohnette's work with Special Edition was interrupted regularly by other projects, the most significant of which were his recordings in 1983 and tours from 1985 as a member of Keith Jarrett's trio, which was totally devoted to playing jazz standards.
+The trio included his long-time compatriot Jarrett and bassist Gary Peacock, and all three were members of the group for over 25 years.

 At the start of the 1980s, DeJohnette played on the album 80/81 with Pat Metheny, Charlie Haden, Dewey Redman and Michael Brecker.
 In 1981, DeJohnette performed at the Woodstock Jazz Festival, held in celebration of the 10th anniversary of the Creative Music Studio.

-1990s to the present
+1990s onwards

 DeJohnette continued to work with Special Edition into the 1990s, but did not limit himself to that.
-In 1990 he toured in a quartet consisting of himself, Herbie Hancock, Pat Metheny, and his long-time collaborator Holland, and released Parallel Realities with this group the same year.
-In 1992 he released a major collaborative record, Music for the Fifth World, which was inspired by studies with a Native American elder and brought him together musically with players like Vernon Reid and John Scofield.
+In 1990, he toured in a quartet consisting of himself, Herbie Hancock, Pat Metheny, and his long-time collaborator Holland, and released Parallel Realities with this group the same year.
+In 1992, he released a major collaborative record, Music for the Fifth World, which was inspired by studies with a Native American elder and brought him together musically with players like Vernon Reid and John Scofield.
 He had also, during the 1980s, resumed playing piano, which led to his 1994 tour as an unaccompanied pianist.
 He also began working again with Abercrombie and Holland, reviving the Gateway trio.
 In 1990, DeJohnette was awarded an Honorary Doctorate of Music from Berklee College of Music.

 In 2004, he was nominated for a Grammy award for his work on Keith Jarrett's live album The Out-of-Towners, and continued to work with that group into 2005.
-In the next few years, DeJohnette would begin and lead three new projects, the first of which was the Latin Project consisting of percussionists Giovanni Hidalgo and Luisito Quintero, reedman Don Byron, pianist Edsel Gomez, and bassist Jerome Harris.
+In the next few years, DeJohnette would begin and lead three new projects, the first of which was the Latin Project, consisting of percussionists Giovanni Hidalgo and Luisito Quintero, reedman Don Byron, pianist Edsel Gomez, and bassist Jerome Harris.
 The other two new projects were the Jack DeJohnette Quartet, featuring Harris again alongside Danilo Perez and John Patitucci, and the Trio Beyond, a tribute to DeJohnette's friend Tony Williams and his trio Lifetime (consisting of Williams, Larry Young and John McLaughlin), featuring John Scofield and Larry Goldings.
 DeJohnette also founded his own label, Golden Beams Productions, in 2005.
-That same year, he released Music in the Key of Om on his new label, an electronic album which he created for relaxing and meditative purposes on which he played synthesizer and resonating bells, which was nominated for a Grammy in the Best New Age Album category.
+That same year, he released Music in the Key of Om on his new label, an electronic album that he created for relaxing and meditative purposes, on which he played synthesizer and resonating bells, and which was nominated for a Grammy Award in the Best New Age Album category.